+The practice's opening times were:

+- 9.00am to 6.30pm on Monday, Tuesday, Wednesday and Friday. - 9.00am to 1.00pm on Thursday - 10.00am to 1.00pm on Saturday (extended hours)

+Patients were directed to an out of hours GP service outside these times.

+The practice clinic times were:

+- 9.00am to 1.30pm and 3.30pm to 6.30pm on Monday, Tuesday, Wednesday and Friday - 9.30am to 1.00pm on Thursday - 10.00am to 12.30pm on Saturday (extended hours)

-The practice was open between 8am and 6pm Monday to Friday.
-Appointments were available from 8am to 11.15am every morning and 3pm to 5.30 daily.
-Extended hours appointments were offered at the following times on Tuesday evenings from 6.30pm to 8pm and every Saturday morning from 8am to 10.30am.
-In addition to pre-bookable appointments that could be booked up to four weeks in advance, urgent appointments were also available for people that needed them.
+In addition to pre-bookable appointments that could be booked up to one week in advance, urgent appointments were also available for people that needed them.

 Results from the national GP patient survey showed that patient's satisfaction with how they could access care and treatment was comparable to local and national averages.

-- 82% of patients were satisfied with the practice's opening hours compared to the national average of 78%. - 71% of patients said they could get through easily to the practice by phone compared to the national average of 73%).
+- 80% of patients were satisfied with the practice's opening hours compared to the CCG average of 72% and the national average of 79%. - 64% of patients said they could get through easily to the practice by phone (CCG 53%, national 73%).